MarcelGarus/server/README.md

   * estimate read time
   * add `link` tags to previous and next article
   * remote re-fetching of articles
+  * add imprint and privacy policy as articles
   * hide timeless articles like contacts, test, imprint, privacy policy in the main list
 * pay
   * redirect to PayPal